Hazel dormice

 Hazel dormice are enigmatic and endearing.
 They are also threatened with extinction.
 Join us in helping to bring them back from the brink.

-Dormice are hanging on mostly in southern parts of England and Wales.
-Our national monitoring shows the population has declined by half since 2000.
-Changes in woodland management, farming practices and loss of hedgerows have all taken a heavy toll on their living space, as well as climate change.
-We’re working hard to reverse the decline and promote recovery in British woodlands.
+Our national monitoring shows the population of hazel dormice has declined by over two-thirds since 2000, with the species hanging on mostly in southern parts of England and Wales.
+Climate change, as well as changes in woodland management, farming practices and loss of hedgerows, have all taken a heavy toll on their living space.
+Dormice are good indicators of animal and plant diversity, and dormouse-friendly habitats are also good for woodland birds, bats and butterflies which is why we’re working hard to reverse the decline and promote recovery in British woodlands.

 -